 Global Immersion: Business Opportunities in the Maghreb (North Africa)

-The “Maghreb,” which groups the North Western African countries of Mauritania, Morocco, Tunisia, Algeria, and Libya, is a region ripe for business opportunities.
-The region represents a market of more than 90 million people with an average annual GDP growth of 2-3%.
-Because of its free trade agreement with Europe and several countries in Africa and the Middle East, the Maghreb can potentially become a gateway to a market of more than 500 million people.
-The Maghreb is going through profound changes following the initial upheaval of the Arab Spring.
+North Africa is a region which groups the countries of Mauritania, Morocco, Tunisia, Algeria, Libya and Egypt, is a region ripe for business opportunities.
+The region represents a market of more than 170 million people with an average annual GDP growth of 4-5% over the past decade.
+Because of its free trade agreement with Europe and several countries in Africa and the Middle East, the region can potentially become a gateway to a market of more than 500 million people.
+The North African region is going through profound changes following the initial upheaval of the Arab Spring.
 But there are many questions that await.
-Will the Maghreb countries transition to democracy?
+Will these countries transition to democracy?
 Will they be able to create a business environment that is attractive to investors?
 If so, what investment opportunities exist in the region?
 What are the risks involved and the future challenges?
-The course will explore these questions and other issues related to doing business in the Maghreb.
-The course consists of three classes at Columbia to introduce this complex region.
-A week-long trip to Tunis will include visits to companies and government institutions.
-Students will undertake projects that could focus on analyzing business opportunities in the region as a whole, a particular country or industry, or could simply study the strategy of a local firm.
-The class will meet during the B-term on the following Wednesdays, 2:15-5:30 pm October 24, November 7 and December 5 with one meeting during the spring semester where students will present their final projects.
-Travel will take place to Tunis, Tunisia from Sunday, January 13, 2013 through Saturday, January 19, 2013.
+And, how best to enter such a market?
+The course will explore these questions and other issues related to doing business in North Africa.

+This course will meet weekly on Mondays, 2:15-3:45 in the B term and will travel to Tunis from January 16-23.
 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
-Upon return from the travel portion of the class, students will have at least one wrap up meeting at Columbia Business School.
-The 2012-2013 Global Immersion Program fee for all classes is $1800 and provides students with double occupancy lodging, ground transportation and some meals.
+Upon return from the travel portion of the class, students will have a wrap up meeting at Columbia Business School.
+The 2015-16 Global Immersion program fee for all one week courses is $1800 and provides students with double occupancy lodging, ground transportation and some meals.
 It does not cover roundtrip international airfare.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
-Students who miss the first class meeting may be removed from the course, and will not have their program fee refunded to them.
-No program fee refunds will be given after the add/drop period has closed.
+Students who miss the first class meeting may be removed from the course and will not have their program fee refunded to them.
+No program fee refunds will be given after the add/drop period has closed. .
+Please visit www.gsb.columbia.edu/chazen/students/globalimmersion to learn more about the Global Immersion Program and review all policies of the program.

 John A. Howard Professor of Business, Chair of the Marketing Division